-Your ward councillors
+Your ward councillors are:

 Your ward councillors set priorities and work to address them with input from partners and residents.
 They host ward committee meetings and events, and lead a team of officers/partners working in the area.